 Now the City Department purchase is complete and the contract is in place.
 What are the roles of Purchasing and City Departments moving forward?
-Purchasing, in accordance with the Purchasing Ordinance, approves and processes all contracts for goods and services and concessions other than those noted in the Exceptions section in the Introduction of the Procurement Manual.
-All contracts shall be reviewed by an Assistant City Attorney and the City Attorney for legal sufficiency.
+Purchasing, in accordance with the Purchasing Ordinance, approves and processes all contracts for goods and services and concessions other than those noted in the Exceptions section in the Introduction of the Procurement Manual and those in the section on Delegation of Purchasing Authority to City Departments.
+All contracts shall be reviewed by the City Legal Department for legal sufficiency.

-It is important to understand the difference between contract management contract administration; and the roles the City Departments and Purchasing have regarding the two activities.
+It is important to understand the difference between contract management and contract administration; and the roles the City Departments and Purchasing have regarding the two activities.